Monogamy relations for relativistically causal correlations: Results

+We remark here that monogamy relations between the influences of $X,Y,Z$ are not restricted to this particular example but hold more generally; { the} example is chosen for ease of presentation.
+In { Supplementary Note 2}, we also show monogamy for other functional dependencies of the variables in this setup.
+Specifically, we consider the setup of Figure~\ref{fig:structure} where each of the six parties chooses inputs and obtains outcomes. \chanfin{We then show that if correlations} previously considered in~\cite{HR_jam} are established in a sub-scenario of the setup, they imply monogamy relations \chanfin{in the sense that they prevent other parties} from achieving the same \chanfin{dependencies}.

-We can further derive general constraints on the information the variables $X,Y,Z$ can hold about the pairs of variables $(B,C), (A,C), (A,B)$ respectively in the setup of Figure~\ref{fig:structure}.
+We further derive general constraints on the information the variables $X,Y,Z$ can hold about the pairs of variables $(B,C), (A,C), (A,B)$ respectively in the setup of Figure~\ref{fig:structure}.
 A natural measure for capturing this is the \emph{mutual information} of two random variables $S,T$, $I(S:T)=H(S)+H(T)-H(ST)$, where $H(S)= -\sum_{s} P(s) \log P(s)$ is the Shannon entropy of the random variable $S$.
-The mutual information is positive, it is zero iff $P(st)=P(s)P(t)\forall s,t$, thus indeed capturing the information $T$ holds about $S$ and vice versa.
-We will further use the \emph{conditional mutual information} of two random variables $S,T$ conditioned on a third, $V$, defined as $I(S:T|V)=H(SV)+H(TV)-H(V)-H(STV)$, which is well-known to be positive for any sets of random variables $S,T,V$ and zero iff $P(st|v)=P(s|v)P(t|v) \ \forall s,t,v$.
+The mutual information is { non-negative} {and} it is zero iff $P(st)=P(s)P(t)\forall s,t$, thus indeed capturing the information $T$ holds about $S$ and vice versa.
+We will further use the \emph{conditional mutual information} of two random variables $S,T$ conditioned on a third, $V$, defined as $I(S:T|V)=H(SV)+H(TV)-H(V)-H(STV)$, which is well-known to be { non-negative} for any sets of random variables $S,T,V$ and zero iff $P(st|v)=P(s|v)P(t|v) \ \forall s,t,v$.

 Let us first consider random variables $A,B,C,X,Y,Z$ with restricted cardinality, again in the setup of Figure~\ref{fig:structure}.
 For $X$, $Y$, $Z$ uniformly random bits, and binary $A$, $B$, $C$ we find that